Table of contents

 New government initiatives to support first home buyers will also act to place upward pressure on prices.

-Capital city housing markets generally recorded higher house and unit prices over 2023 and 2024, and have accelerated over June following a typically quieter start to 2025 reflecting early year seasonal influences.
+Capital city housing markets generally recorded higher house and unit prices over 2003 and 2024, and have continued to generally rise over July albeit at a slightly reduced pace compared to the previous month.

-National home prices are set to record positive growth again over 2025 similar to the results of the previous two years supported by lower interest rates, a continuing strong economy and chronic low levels of new home construction.
+National home prices are set to record sturdy growth again over 2025 similar at least to the results of the previous two years supported by lower interest rates, a continuing strong economy and chronic low levels of new home construction.

 Andrew Wilson